johno/johnotander.github.io/_posts/2014-06-04-an-introduction-to-the-swift-programming-language-part-one.md

 ## Introduction

 Swift was the result of many years of hard work by Apple.
-The results are a higher level language with a robust framework infrastructure that incorporates Automatic Reference Counting (ARC) and an elegant, scripting-language feel.
+The results are a high-level language with a robust framework infrastructure that incorporates Automatic Reference Counting (ARC) and an elegant, scripting language-like feel.

 What really sets Swift apart from its predecessor, Objective-C, is its friendly disposition for new developers and the playground support.
 The development environment introduces a REPL that provides valuable feedback to developers, making debugging significantly simpler than before.